"Cecil And Jordan in New York Stories'"

 This hints at a strong use of autobiography without giving herself totally to the form.
 Because of this, the stories have points to them and dramatic build-ups -- although often in subtle, unconventional ways.
 There are philosophical and emotional conclusions here -- Bell is smart enough to exhibit that she cannot only write about her experiences, but they actually mean something beyond the moment; there is something to be taken away from them other than the slice-of-life situations that bog down so many clueless autobiographical comics.

 Included in this volume is the title story, which is the basis for one segment of Michel Gondry's film "Tokyo."
-While much has been made of this story in press coverage of Bell's book, it's
+While much has been made of this story in press coverage of Bell's book, it's really one minor and metaphorical portion of a larger investigation in regard to creative partnerships and interaction -- whether one has to actually be the major force in any creative work or movement, or if there is some validity to being sidelines support -- and if there is, can that role possibly be of any value to the person in it?

 This idea is best spelled out in "Felix," the standout novella in the middle of the book that sees a young, trodden-upon art student become a tutor for a famous artist's son.
 In the transformation from artist to muse, Bell examines the power of both, as well as the idea that the artist's work may actually be the muse's creation and the irony of a male artist failing to function in that role for his own child.